cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.crypto.ed25519.PubKey"></a>

 ### PubKey
-PubKey is an ed25519 public key for handling Tendermint keys in the Cosmos SDK.
+PubKey is an ed25519 public key for handling Tendermint keys in SDK.
-It's needed for Any serialization and Cosmos SDK compatibility.
+It's needed for Any serialization and SDK compatibility.
 It must not be used in a non Tendermint key context because it doesn't implement ADR-28.
 Nevertheless, you will like to use ed25519 in app user level then you must create a new proto message and follow ADR-28 for Address construction.